Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 ### Terms

 - pretext task : task used for learning representation in transfer learning.
 In transfer learning process the representation is used for other tasks like detecton or classification.
 - expoit : to utilize.
-(I just knew that word is for abusing)
+(I knew that word is for abusing)
-- chromatic aberration : Wrong focus makes each color chanel shifts a little. light raies that have different frequency has different refractive index.
-Then if a ray pass through the lens, lens became a prism.
+- chromatic aberration : Wrong focus makes each color channel shifts a little. light raies that have different frequency has different refractive index.
+If a ray pass through the lens, lens became a prism.
 To prevent that, typical camera has lots of lens and to move them to adjust the refract.
 (In korean 색수차)

+### Introduction